schachtg/GSchacht.github.io/index.md

   August 2017 - August 2020
   Contact: Cody Kazimer | (204) 414-8597
   Position: Line Chef, General Utility
-  * Worked as a team to prepare meals in a timely and efficient manner
+  * Worked as a team to prepare meals in a timely and efficient manner.
-  * Cleaned equipment such as deep friers and stoves, as well as scrubbing floors and counter tops
+  * Cleaned equipment such as deep friers and stoves, as well as scrubbing floors and counter tops.

 * **Art Bookbindery: Empowering Writers to Self-Publish**

   Summer of 2016
   Contact: Michael Schacht
   Position: General Labor
-  * My duties included things like packing books, loading paper, and vaccuuming the shop
+  * My duties included things like packing books, loading paper, and vaccuuming the shop.

 ### Personal Interests
- * I enjoy reading, running, and playing "Dungeons & Dragons"
+ * I enjoy reading, running, and playing "Dungeons & Dragons."

 ### References
- * References available upon request
+ * References available upon request.